StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/quick-start/activating-account.md

 # Activating an Account

 ## Team Managers

-The first user to activate their account on a new license is designated as the Account Owner.
-Account Owners have unique responsibilities, like configuring the account and inviting other Team Managers.
+The first user to activate their account on a new license is designated as the account owner.
+Account owners have unique responsibilities, like configuring the account and inviting other team managers.

 ### To configure an account:

 1. Follow the link in the second email you receive from *aistudio@hp.com*.

 2. From the entitlements portal, click **New Account**.

-3. Enter your team's Account, User, and Agent information in the provided fields.
+3. Enter your team's account, user, and agent information in the provided fields.

     :::note

-    Use the *Admin Emails* field for the account users you wish to assign to the role of Team Manager.
+    Use the *Admin Emails* field for the account users you wish to assign to the role of team manager.
 Team Managers can reassign user roles after account configuration from inside AI Studio.

     :::

 4. Click **Save** to finish configuring your team.

-Once you sign in to AI Studio you can finish setting up your team and invite users to collaborate.
+Once you sign in to AI Studio, you can finish setting up your team and invite users to collaborate.

 :::note